 If you're tired of having your sheets come off the bed after a night of tossing and turning, this bed sheet holder band from Rubber Hugger is the perfect solution.
 It comes in multiple sizes to fit just about any mattress and easily slips over sheets to keep them snugly in place, no matter how you sleep.

 26. This handheld steamer that gets rid of wrinkles instantly

 You don't have to show up for that meeting rumpled, nor do you have to spend your evening working over a hot iron.
 This clothing steamer does the job while your shirt hangs on its hanger.
 Just turn it on, wait a minute, and steam.
 It'll emit a blast of hot vapor at your garment while eliminating the wrinkles quickly.
-You can keep in one your shelf or travel with it inside your suitcase.
+You can keep one on your shelf or travel with it inside your suitcase.
 All you need is an outlet and some water.

 27. A silicone spoon rest that prevents counter messes while cooking

 The typical spoon rest lets you set only one utensil down where it rests in a pool of whatever it stirred.
-That's simply inadequate, if you ask me.
+That's simply inadequate if you ask me.
 I use more than one utensil when I'm cooking, and I often make more than one dish at a time.
-This spoon rest can handle all of that while holding each utensil above over whatever sauce or ingredient is dripping off of it.
+This spoon rest can handle all of that while holding each utensil above whatever sauce or ingredient is dripping off of it.
 It's so much better than grabbing a new spoon to taste, stir, or scrape — and it goes right in the dishwasher for cleanup.

 29. This drain snake set that handles sink clogs